 If I have any problems once I am on the course, who do I contact?

 What if I get promoted (or my circumstances change in any other way) during the Masters?

 This is a standard MA programme so students have the right to temporarily withdraw, and defer, depending on what circumstances arise.

 Who is the module leader for the Foundation Research Methods module?

 Dr Dimitra Hartas: Associate Professor, Centre for Education Studies D.Hartas@warwick.ac.uk

 When can I apply?

-Applications for the March 2019 course are currently open to University of Warwick PGCE graduates - please complete the Postgraduate Application form using course code 'X3AS'.
+Applications for the January 2020 course will soon open to University of Warwick PGCE graduates -using the Postgraduate Application form using course code 'X3AS'.
 If you are a new user, you can set up an account.
 (Please note that there are no application fees for this course).

 We will then get back to you letting you know the next steps.